 Before we go over the process.
-Let’s cover a few requirements that must be met in order to obtain a real estate license in Arizona for salesperson only.
+Let’s cover a few requirements that must be met in order to get a real estate license in Arizona, for salesperson only.
 Salesperson is normally the initial license that an agent will obtain.
 After years of experience, some agents may choose to become brokers, which has a different set of requirements.
 With that in mind, many of items listed below for salesperson, will be covered in our classes and do not necessarily need to be completed ahead of time.
 However it is a good idea to be aware of these requirements before starting.
 For instance, can you become an Arizona real estate agent with a felony?

 - Be at least 18 years of age